SkypLabs/packagecore/doc/03_yaml.md

     Each package statement has the following sub statements:

     - `deps` (list, optional):

         A list of the runtime dependencies for the package on this distribution.

+        ```
+        ubuntu16.04:
+          deps:
+            - libwxgtk3.0-0v5
+        ```

     - `builddeps` (list, optional):

         A list of the packages that need to be installed in order to compile and build the package.
+        Note that the packages listed in `deps` are not installed at build time, and thus in many cases must be listed here too.

+        ```
+        ubuntu16.04:
+          builddeps:
+            - gcc
+            - make
+            - libwxgtk3.0-dev
+            - libwxgtk3.0-0v5
+        ```

     - `commands` (composite, optional):

         Same as the `commands` statement at the top-level.
 Used to override top-level commands for this distribution.
-For example, on CentOS, when building against `libwxgtk3-devel` with `CMake`, you need to specify `-DwxWidgets_CONFIG_EXECUTABLE=/usr/bin/wx-config-3` when running `CMake`.
+For example, on CentOS, when building against `libwxgtk3-devel` with `CMake`, you need to specify `-DwxWidgets_CONFIG_EXECUTABLE=/usr/bin/wx-config-3` when running
+        `CMake`.